Now thru October 31st

 Perhaps New England’s most famous oyster, the Wellfleet is farm raised in its namesake harbor town on the outer reaches of Cape Cod.
 These oysters are medium sized, light-bodied, rich and flavorful with the clean, crisp, signature seaweed finish of Wellfleet.

-Katama Bay – Martha’s Vineyard
+Katama Oysters – Martha’s Vineyard, MA

 Katama, which means “crab-fishing place” in Wampanoag, is a shellfish bonanza.
 Oysters sit happily in shallow waters, on a nice, solid substrate and get scrubbed clean in the currents.
 Their shells are deeply cupped with extremely plump meats and a flavor that mixes intense brine with a sweet-cream roundness.